adafruit/circuitpython-org/_board/hiibot_bluefi.md

   - 1x 3-axis Accelerometer and 3-axis Gyroscope (LSM6DS)
   - 1x mini-Grove/Qwiic/STEMMA QT connector

----

-The HiiBot BlueFi is a microbit-compatible single board computer, but has enhanced computing ability, and connectivity.
-BlueFi uses Nordic nRF52840 (64MHz Cortex M4F, 1MB Flash and 256KB SRAM) as main processor, ESP32 (160MHz dual CPU, 4MB Flash and 520KB SRAM) as a co-processor.
-1.3" TFT LCD be used, vs 5x5 leds display on the microbit, BlueFi can show more information.
-In addition, built-in a variety of output devices, including a red LED, a white LED, 5x NeoPixel, and a Speaker with class-D amolifier.

 The HiiBot BlueFi have a lot of sensors, vs 6-DoF motion sensor of microbit, including 9-DoF motion sensors, sound sensor, temperature & humidity sensor, and integrated optical sensor.
 At the same time, BlueFi have two buttons, three touchpads, and 40-Pin extended interface on the microbit.

 In a variety of IoT application scenario, BlueTooth and WiFi is an integral part of the wireless connection channel.
 BlueTooth and WiFi be supportted at the same time on the BlueFI board.
 You can realize bridges, gateways and other net equipment with BlueFi.